yardenEshel/Stylist-AI/README.md

 # Stylist-AI
-the site came to replace the basic job the a stylist does.
+the site came to replace the basic job that a stylist does.